Cash First approaches aim to get money into people’s pockets to reduce or eradicate the need for emergency food aid.

 Project Brief

-Recognising the contribution of current activity across Glasgow and the valuable learning this offers to the wider community food sector within the city and beyond, we plan to carry out mapping on current Cash First/Money Advice activity across Glasgow’s community food sector, research how gaps in service provision are being addressed and promote the value of Cash First approaches in reducing the need for foodbanks and food aid.
+Recognising the contribution of current activity across Glasgow and the valuable learning this offers to the wider community food sector within the city and beyond, we carried out mapping on current Cash First/Money Advice activity across Glasgow’s community food sector, working with researchers to understand how gaps in understanding and service provision are being addressed and to promote the value of Cash First approaches in reducing the need for foodbanks and food aid.

 Research and Mapping Activity

-The research work will capture key data from across the city including: partners involved; target groups; reported impact; identifying gaps, challenges overcome, lessons learned, and links to policy areas and initiatives.
+The research captured key data from across the city including: partners involved; target groups; reported impact; identifying gaps, challenges overcome, lessons learned and recommendations.

-Our mapping will provide an opportunity for Glasgow’s Food Map to be updated with all relevant Cash First activities to promote its importance and serve as a valuable resource to organisations and individuals across Glasgow.
+Our mapping provides an opportunity for Glasgow’s Food Map to be updated with all relevant Cash First activities to promote its importance and serve as a valuable resource to organisations and individuals across Glasgow.

 Addressing Gaps in Service Provision

-Having identified gaps in service provision, we will work with partners including the Glasgow Food Policy Partnership, to explore developments to address such gaps, with this being informed by those most affected, including people with no recourse to public funds.
+Having identified gaps in service provision, we are currently working with partners including the Glasgow Food Policy Partnership, to explore developments to address such gaps, with this being informed by those most affected, including people with no recourse to public funds.

 Useful Reading & Understanding the Sector